 - Production costs: Depending on the length of the book and the narrator’s track record (plus price per narrator per finished hour), costs may range from $1,000 easily up to $5,000.
-If you decide to narrate your own book, that might be free to produce or nearly free as you have to get professional devices to do that.
+If you decide to take care of narrating your audiobook, that might be free to produce or nearly free as you have to get professional devices to do that.

-If you do the math, you might find it difficult to make it a viable business by selling only on Amazon and earning up to 25-40% royalty rates.
+If you do the math, you might find it difficult to make it a viable business by selling only on Amazon (adhering to its exclusivity contract) and earning up to 25-40% royalty rates.
 That’s why we suggest publishing on other platforms to make the most out of distributing audiobooks.

 How to make an audiobook

 As audiobooks are more expensive to create, we recommend publishing your book in ebook and print format first with PublishDrive.